agilecreativity/hn-scrapper/README.md

 - Make this a CLI using [lein-bin]()
 - Export/print first level content of hackernews to PDFs or Epubs
-- Group the results in some ways (topics, keywords, etc)
+- Group the results in some ways (topics, keywords, link to YouTube?)
+- Persist the result to html pages and store the link just once!

 ## Useful Links